How to Remove Paint from Clothes

 Paint is a wonderful addition to walls, doors, porches, shutters, and baseboards.
 But one place that paint doesn’t belong is on your clothes.
-Removing paint from clothes can be a pain and even ruin jeans, shirts, and shoes that you love.
+Removing excess paint from clothes can be a pain and even ruin jeans, shirts, shoes, and other delicate fabrics that you love.

 To dispel the myths, here is some advice for how to remove paint from clothes.

 Acrylic paint is often a tricky type of paint to remove from clothes.
 It forms a plastic-like layer that’s hard to scrub away.
 If the paint is still wet when you notice it, hold the stained fabric under a faucet with cold water running until much of the paint washes out.
 Alternatively, you can soak the clothing in a bowl of cold water.
 Then use a stain removal treatment on what’s left behind and then wash it in a washing machine on cold water with laundry detergent.

 For latex paint, you can dry dabbing the stain with warm water and a good amount of rubbing alcohol.
 Just rub the fabric against itself, add more rubbing alcohol if needed, and rinse it out with warm water.
 After scrubbing it out, put the piece of clothing in the washing machine in hot water.
 Other methods for how to remove latex paint from clothes involve using dish detergent or hairspray for the scrubbing process.